JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* make tetrahedron normals inside out to show pattern properly
  - *1 hour* creating and including icon to show center of rotation when using the swipe rotation along the Z axis

+### 19 Dec 2021

+ - *1 hour* Recording audio for opening tutorial
+ - *4 hours* editing and screen recording content to build up the intro tutorial video

 TODO:
 Create survey scene
  - allow user to write answers